Luke Farrell (American football)

-Luke Farrell (born October 14, 1997) is an American football tight end for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Ohio State.
+Luke Farrell (born October 14, 1997) is an American professional football tight end for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.

 Professional career

+Jacksonville Jaguars

-Farrell was drafted by the Jacksonville Jaguars in the fifth round, 145th overall, of the 2021 NFL Draft.
+Farrell was selected by the Jacksonville Jaguars in the fifth round, 145th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract with Jacksonville on May 20, 2021.
 Farrell played in all 17 games for the Jaguars during the 2021 season, catching his first pass during a Week 2 13–23 loss to the Denver Broncos.
 He finished the season with seven catches for a total of 56 yards and no touchdowns.
 His longest reception was 21 yards, during a Week 6 23–20 victory against the Miami Dolphins.

+San Francisco 49ers

+On March 13, 2025, Farrell signed three-year, $11 million contract with the San Francisco 49ers.
+He recorded his first receiving touchdown on September 14th 2025.